eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 Column delimiter
 	Specify the :term:`delimiter` used to separate values in each line of the file.
 Select a delimiter from the drop down or enter a custom character to use.

+Format
+	Select the record format of the file.
+	*Column series* should be used when each column in the file represents a single series or sensor.
+	*Row series* should be used when each row (line) in the file represents a single series or sensor.

 Labels row
 	If your file contains a labels header row, you can specify the corresponding line number or click the row number in the Parser Preview.
 The corresponding row will be highlighted *BLUE* and the column values will be used as the column labels.
 Labels are shown for convenience, but you can assign any valid names to the parameters during or after creation.